-Many summer camps kick off with an ice cream social to help kids make new friends and celebrate the season.
+The traditional summer camp experience usually kicks off with an ice cream social to help kids of all ages make new friends and celebrate the season.
 Make homemade ice cream with your kids — or buy ice cream and sundae toppings — and invite some neighborhood kids to mingle and play.
 Want to serve a lighter summery snack?
-Try popsicles or watermelon.
+Try fruity homemade popsicles or watermelon.

 Ahhh, camp crafts.
 Many of the best summer camp crafts are mess-free, portable (great for indoors or outside), and repetitive, capturing kids' attention for hours.
 Friendship bracelets are a prime example.
 Stock up on colorful thread and beads, and let your kids try their hand at all these different friendship bracelet patterns.

-Kids also love making classic woven potholders.
+Try making classic woven potholders, which kids love.
 You can find kits online complete with a loom, cotton loops, a hook, and illustrated instructions.